 DISCLOSURE CROWN CASTLE METRIC OR QUALITATIVE DISCLOSURE DISCLOSURE LOCATION 2-10 Nomination and selection of the highest governance body The NESG Committee has the authority to recommend nominees for election as directors to the board.
 Subject to specified procedural requirements, stockholders may also make director nominations.
-In considering candidates for the board, the NESG Committee considers the entirety of each candidate's credentials and currently does not maintain any specific minimum qualifications that must be met by a director nominee.
-The NESG Committee generally considers, among other factors, whether prospective nominees are able to read and understand basic financial statements, have relevant business experience, have industry or other specialized expertise, and have high moral character.
+In considering candidates for the board, the NESG Committee reviews the entirety of each candidate's credentials and currently does not maintain any specific minimum qualifications that must be met by a director nominee.
+The NESG Committee generally considers, among other factors, whether prospective nominees are able to read and understand basic financial statements, have relevant business experience, have industry or other specialized expertise and have high moral character.
 In addition, the NESG Committee considers issues of diversity, including with respect to experience, expertise, viewpoints, skills, race, ethnicity and gender, in connection with the director selection process.
-2022 Proxy Statement, Nominating, Environmental, Social and Governance Committee (p.
-38) and Stockholder Nominations and Proposals for 2023 Annual Meeting (p.
-69) Crown Castle Corporate Governance Guidelines 2-11 Chair of the highest governance body Our independent board chair is P. Robert Bartolo, a nonexecutive director.
+2023 Proxy Statement, Nominating, Environmental, Social and Governance Committee (p.18) and Stockholder Nominations and Proposals for 2024 Annual Meeting (p.56) Corporate Governance Guidelines 2-11 Chair of the highest governance body Our independent board chair is P. Robert Bartolo, a non-executive director.
 Corporate Governance 2-12 Role of the highest governance body in overseeing the management of impacts The responsibilities of our NESG Committee include assisting the board in overseeing ESG matters.
 Members of our Executive Management Team (EMT) and Investor Relations team keep our board apprised of ESG developments and Crown Castle's ESG priorities, goals and initiatives.
 Together, our board and EMT define our strategic approach to overseeing and managing actual and potential impacts of material ESG risks and opportunities for Crown Castle.
 Corporate Governance 2-13 Delegation of responsibility for managing impacts Our EMT, which reports on sustainability matters to the board, leads the management and execution of our sustainability priorities within the company.
-Our Chief Financial Officer (CFO) monitors and is responsible for financial matters, and social topics are overseen by the Executive Vice President (EVP) & General Counsel and the EVP of Business Support.
-The EVP & General Counsel also oversees environmental matters.
-These officers are appointed by the board and report to the Chief Executive Officer (CEO) and the board.
+Our Executive Vice President & Chief Financial Officer (EVP & CFO, or "CFO") monitors and is responsible for financial matters, and social topics are overseen by the EVP & General Counsel ("General Counsel") and the EVP of Business Support.
+The General Counsel also oversees environmental matters.
+These officers are appointed by the board and report to the CEO and the board.
 Other senior-level officers within Crown Castle are also charged with managing specific sustainability matters.
 Quarterly, a memo is prepared by management to update the board on sustainability matters.
 The board and EMT discuss sustainability matters at the regularly scheduled board and board committee meetings.
-2022 Proxy Statement, Risk Oversight (p.
-34) 2-15 Conflicts of interest We have various processes for identifying and avoiding actual and potential conflicts of interest, including related person transactions.
-Our Business Practices & Ethics Policy ("Ethics Policy") provides that each employee is expected to avoid engaging in business or conduct, or entering into agreements or arrangements, that would give rise to actual, potential or apparent conflicts of interest.
-The Ethics Policy also provides procedures for reporting any actual or potential conflicts of interest.
-Under our Related Party Transactions Policy, each executive officer, director or director nominee is expected to notify the General Counsel or Corporate Secretary prior to entry into a related person transaction.
-If a related person transaction is identified, such transaction is brought to the attention of the NESG Committee for its approval, ratification or disapproval in consideration of all of the material facts and circumstances that it deems appropriate.
-2022 Proxy Statement, Certain Relationships and Related Transactions (p.
-41) Proper Business Practices and Ethics Policy (pp. 3-5)
+2023 Proxy Statement, Risk Oversight (p.15) 2-14 Role of the highest governance body in sustainability reporting Our ESG materials, including our ESG report, the content on our ESG webpage and our ESG materiality assessment, are presented annually to the NESG Committee.
+2-15 Conflicts of interest We have various processes for identifying and avoiding actual and potential conflicts of interest, including related-person transactions.
+Our Business Practices & Ethics Policy ("Ethics Policy") provides that directors, officers and other employees are expected to avoid any actual or perceived conflicts of interest.
+The Ethics Policy also provides procedures for reporting any actual or perceived conflicts of interest.
+Under our Related Party Transactions Policy, each executive officer, director or director nominee is expected to notify the General Counsel or Corporate Secretary prior to entry into a related-person transaction.
+If a related-person transaction is identified, such transaction is brought to the attention of the NESG Committee for its approval, ratification or disapproval in consideration of all of the material facts and circumstances that it deems appropriate.
+2023 Proxy Statement, Certain Relationships and Related Transactions (p.41) Proper Business Practices and Ethics Policy (p.3-5)